 Unfortunately, there’s no public transportation between Jiufen and Shifen, you’ll have to get back to Ruifang Stn. (瑞芳站) to transfer.

-From Jiufen To Taipei:
+Getting from Jiufen To Taipei:

 Take bus #1062 from Jiufen Old Streets (九份老街) to Zhongxiao Fuxing MRT Stn. (忠孝復興站) in Taipei.
 (You can also take this into Jifuen if you’re not planning on going to Shifen)

-From Taipei to Jinguashi:
+Getting from Taipei to Jinguashi:

 From Taipei, take the train north to Ruifang Station.
 After exiting the station, cross the street to the bus stop next to the Wellcome Supermarket.
 You can then board the Keelung Transit bus towards Jiufen/Jinguashi.
 The bus trip takes roughly 15 minutes.